I stepped out of the kayak and into the shallows. The cool water evaporated almost the instant my foot hit the shore.

 He continued with wines for the next three courses, and finished the meal with a martini made with Basil Hayden dark rye, Kahlua, and Godiva dark chocolate liqueur to accompany the horchata mousse with its brownie crust and hazelnut custard.

 Divine.
 Exquisite.
 Exceptional.
-It was truly one of the best dining experiences I’ve had the pleasure to enjoy, and I’ve hosted more than seventy dining events in Chicago.
+It was truly one of my favorite things to do in Scottsdale and one of the best dining experiences I’ve had the pleasure to enjoy, and I’ve hosted more than seventy dining events in Chicago.

 Call 480.444.1234 to make reservations.
 And then take pictures and send them to me.